kyma-project/hydroform/function/examples/README.md

 Operators allow to perform two operations on given resources: `apply` and `delete`.
 Both operations can accept callbacks that will be executed before and/or after each operation.

-The library contains two implementations of operator interface: `GenericOperator` and `TriggersOperator`.
+The library contains two implementations of an operator interface: `GenericOperator` and `TriggersOperator`.

 Examples: